| A community

 programme, venues, time and dates for classes and meeting and other

 decisions that affect the group.
+The women do not

 get affected by media much, they can’t read English newspapers and they